 (Baltimore Sun photo by Jerry…)

-More than 150 firefighters, many of whom had battled a five-alarm fire on The Block earlier in their shift, had worked to control the fire.
+More than 150 firefighters, many of whom had battled a five-alarm fire on The Block earlier in their shift, worked to control the fire.

-Two alarms of fire trucks, engines and other equipment initially arrived at the fire, but three additional alarms were called as the fire raged for more than two hours.
+Two alarms of fire trucks, engines and other equipment initially arrived at the fire, but three additional alarms were called as the fire raged for more than an two hours.

 Despite being blasted with water for hours, the blaze intensified around 4 a.m., leading commanders to call for a fifth alarm.
 Crews arrived from as far away as Baltimore and Anne Arundel counties and commanders could be heard radioing directions to firefighters unfamiliar with the downtown area.